solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 transaction executions.

 The non-vote transactions do need to be executed eventually.
 Even though it's hard to make sure everyone executes every block within 400ms, on average majority of the cluster should be able to keep up.

 ## Alternatives Considered

-To be filled.
+### Separating vote and non-vote transactions into different domains

+An earlier proposal of Async Execution proposes that we separate vote and non-vote transactions into different domains, so that we can execute them independently.
+The main concerns were:

+* We need to introduce one bit in AccountsDB for every account, this complicates the implementation

+* Topping off the vote fee payer accounts becomes difficult.
+We need to add a bounce account to move fees from user domain to vote domain, and the process may take one epoch

 ## New Terminology

-- `VED`: Vote Execution Domain, Vote transactions and all its dependencies (e.g. fee payers for votes).
-- `VED Bankhash`: The hash calculated after executing only vote transactions in a block.
+- `VED Bankhash`: The hash calculated after executing only vote transactions in a block without checking fee payers.
 If there are no votes, use default hash.
-- `UED`: User Execution Domain, currently everything other than votes.
-We may have more domains in the future.
-- `UED Bankhash`: The hash calculated after executing only non-vote transactions in a block.
-If there are no non-vote transactions, use default hash.
+- `UED Bankhash`: The hash calculated after executing all transactions in a block, checking fee payers for all transactions.
+This is the same as the bankhash we use today.

 ## Detailed Design